Huntsville

 What is the average home price in Huntsville?

-The average home price in Huntsville is $446,000.
-Prices range from $75,000 to $6 million, catering to various budgets and preferences.
+The average home price in Huntsville is $432,000.
+Prices range from as low as $70,000 to as high as $6 million, offering a variety of options for buyers.

 What schools serve Huntsville?